 What Is a Total Experience Strategy?

-A TX strategy combines your organization’s digital experiences across departments regardless of who they are or how they’re connected to your company.
+A TX strategy combines your organization’s digital experience ecosystem across departments regardless of who they are or how they’re connected to your company.
 The goal is to create exceptional experiences for everyone.

 Total experience connects four experience disciplines, aiming to create one superior shared experience.
 From Gartner, these include: